-(a) Download the Matlab file $temple_abm_random_walkers.m$ from the course website $http://math.temple.edu/~seibold/teaching/2016_2100/$
+(a) Download the Matlab file temple_abm_random_walkers.m from the course website http://math.temple.edu/~seibold/teaching/2024_2121/

-Modify the code so that 10,000 random walk runs are conducted, and plot (using Matlab' hist) the probability distribution of the position of the bottom agent after 100 random walk steps.
+Modify the code so that 10,000 random walk runs are conducted, and plot (using Matlab's histogram, or hist) the probability distribution of the position of the bottom agent after 100 random walk steps.
 Explain the shape of the obtained histogram (why is not symmetric? why is it not centered around 0?).
-Moreover, submit (i.e., email to the course instructor and TA) your new program under the filename yourfamilyname_problem2a.m
+Moreover, submit your new program under the filename yourfamilyname_problem2a.m

-- (b) Now modify the code from part (a) to describe the following random walk.
-Three agents, starting at positions -5,0, and 5, walk without crossing each others' paths (i.e., any step that would cause crossing is rejected).
+(b) Now modify the code from part (a) to describe the following random walk.
+Three agents, starting at positions -5, 0, and 5, walk without crossing each others' paths (i.e., any step that would cause crossing is rejected).
 In each step, each agent walks either up (i.e., its position is increased by 1) or down (i.e., its position is decreased by 1).
 The bottom agent and the top agent go up or down with probabilities 0.5.
 The middle agent does the same if it is exactly in between the other two agents.
 Otherwise, it walks with probability 0.6 towards the nearer of the other two agents.
 Produce a histogram (using at least 10,000 random walk runs) of the position of the middle agent after 100 steps.
 Explain the shape of the obtained histogram, and how it results from the laws of motion of the agents.
-Moreover, submit (i.e., email to the course instructor and TA) your new program under the filename yourfamilyname_problem2b.m - (c) Write a program of a single random walker that conducts the following law.
+Moreover, submit your new program under the filename yourfamilyname_problem2b.m

+(c) Write a program of a single random walker that conducts the following law.
 In each step, it goes up or down with probability 0.5.
 The step size is 1 with probability 0.95, and 21 with probability 0.05.
 [This process can be interpreted as two modes of travel: train and airplane.]
 Plot the histograms (using at least 100,000 samples) of the walker's position after: 10 steps; 40 steps; and 160 steps.
 Explain the qualitative differences between these three histograms.
-Moreover, submit (i.e., email to the course instructor and TA) your new program under the filename yourfamilyname_problem2c.m
+Moreover, submit your new program under the filename yourfamilyname_problem2c.m